 Lactose intolerance prevents us from digesting lactose, which is the sugar found in milk and dairy products.
 If the small intestine doesn’t have the digestive enzyme called lactase, it can cause severe abdominal pain and diarrhea.
 Dairy affects a large part of the population, but especially can trigger ulcerative colitis symptoms.

 The unhealthy types of fats include trans fats and saturated fats like in red meat.
 Avoid processed foods and meats.
 Instead indulge in the Mediterranean diet with less red meat and omega 3 fatty acids like olive oil and fish.
-Ask DOCTOR what parts of the Mediterranean diet may work best for you.
+Ask your gastroenterologist what parts of the Mediterranean diet may work best for you.

 Caffeine in tea, coffee, chocolate and energy drinks can speed up the colon causing more frequent trips to the bathroom.